 Contributions: What contributions should the members make, and how?
 A fixed sum weekly/monthly/quarterly, or should members contribute what and when they can afford to?
-Will members contribute only cash, or also food (is the scheme going to operate as a food bank - see box below)?
+Will members contribute only cash, or also food (see box below)?

 Access: What are the procedures for getting access to the savings scheme?